-Join Dermot O' Connor for an in-depth discussion in this video Drawing cartoony mouths, part of Foundations of Drawing Cartoon Characters for Animation.
+Join Dermot O' Connor for an in-depth discussion in this video Drawing cartoony mouths, part of Animation Foundations: Drawing Cartoon Characters.

 Before you get too deeply into dialogue, it's good to remember that the lower jaw is very flexible.
 It has a huge range of motion, left to right, backwards and forwards, up and down.
 And so these drawings are just here.
 As a reminder that you can really stretch the jaw, you can certainly do the same thing with the cartoon character.
 So we have side to side, backwards and forwards, and up-down.
 And don't forget that the tongue itself does most of the hard work when it comes to dialogue anyway.
 So on the top row, we have the classic TVA 2F dialogue system.

 And I'm only showing you this because if you do end up in the studio situation where they wanted to design a character, you may have to draw in this library of mouth shapes.
 And the A, B, C doesn't refer to phonetic sounds.
 They are simply labels for the different mouth shapes.
 So the A creates the closed mouth, the B, the bah, mah and pah sounds and so forth.
 And on the bottom row in blue and red, I have a more traditional style series of drawings.
 And the important thing to remember here is that if you do a scene of dialogue with the character, it's good to stick in one family of these shapes.